kai-tama/Capstone-3/README.md

 # Capstone-3
-Theater review sentiment analysis and ticket sales/average gross forecasting
+Sentiment analysis of theatrical productions

+Data scraped from Playbill and New York Theatre Guide